HongfeiXu/LeetCode/notes/BinaryTree.md

 ### 3. Morris Traversal

-In this method, we have to use a new data structure-Threaded Binary Tree£¨ÏßË÷¶ş²æÊ÷£©, and the strategy is as follows:
+In this method, we have to use a new data structure-Threaded Binary Treeï¼ˆçº¿ç´¢äºŒå‰æ ‘ï¼‰, and the strategy is as follows:

 Step 1: Initialize current as root
 Step 2: While current is not NULL,